 The Lone Peak 4 is built on a zero drop platform, meaning there is no difference between the height of the heel versus the toes.
 We find this tends to lead to a more stable shoe, especially when landing and traveling downhill.
 Additionally, this shoe is fairly wide throughout, especially in the forefoot, once again making for a stable landing platform.
 While 25mm of stack height (the amount of material between your foot and the ground), is not exactly a small number compared to the competition, it feels lower to the ground than plenty of other shoes we tested and lower than the old Lone Peak 3.5.

-One of the main reasons we chose to recognize this shoe with a Top Pick award is because of how comfortable it is.
+One thing we love about this shoe is how comfortable it is.
 We have run in and tested at least eight different pairs of Altras over the last few years and it would not be a stretch to call this the most refined and comfortable fit of any of them.
 That said, fit and comfort are fairly subjective and depend on the shape of each individual's foot, so take this advice as a recommendation and not as a guarantee.

 The shoe fits fairly wide in the forefoot, allowing for the feet to actually splay out as Altra advertises, but which wasn't allowed well in the overly narrow older models.
 While still relatively wide in the midfoot and heel, we thought it is snug enough to keep our foot comfortably in place without too much slippage, even when running downhill.
 The length has increased, so that the shoe now fits accurately to size (we have been recommending sizing up in Altras for years now).
 The mildly sloppy fit only adds to the comfort in our opinion, and makes it a better choice for hiking or running on non-technical trails at less than top speeds, but precludes it from being an ideal choice for speedy, technical mountain races.